cancelei/Greenthanol-a-Hackathon-Website/README.md

 ### Usage

-- In other to use the repo you either to create a branch to create new features.
+- In order to use the repo you either create a branch to create new features.
 - But in order to run the project use the commands below:
-  - npm run build (It will create a production ready file)
+  - npm run build (It will create a production-ready file)
   - npm start (It will run the server on your local machine)

 ### Run Linters (Testing)

 I have added Linters different kinds of Linters to help avoid typos and ensure the best practices of the code base.
-So while using this repository if you need to check your work no matter if you have worked on HTML or CSS, or even JS you can use the commands below.
+So while using this repository if you need to check your work no matter if you have worked on HTML CSS, or even JS you can use the commands below.

 - To run the linter test on index.html or any HTML file.
 Use the below command: npx hint .